mweststrate/relative-deps/README.md

 ### The problem

-Working on libraries that have examples embedded in the same git repository is usually tricky, as the examples are usually build against the public, published version of the library; the version that is mentioned in their `package.json`.
+Working on libraries that have examples embedded in the same git repository is usually tricky, as the examples are usually built against the public, published version of the library; the version that is mentioned in their `package.json`.

 When working maintaining a project though, it is much more useful to work against the locally checked out version of the library.
 Published or not.